What You Should Know About IV Sedation Dentistry for Implants

 Is It Safe?

-Sedation dentistry in Newcastle is very safe as we assess each patient carefully before recommending this option and take extensive precautions to keep any risks low.
-We continually monitor patients during and for a short while after sedation dentistry, ensuring they are safe to go home to recover.
+Sedation dentistry in Newcastle is very safe.
+We assess each patient carefully before recommending this option and take extensive precautions to keep any risks low.
+We continually monitor patients during and for a short while after sedation dentistry, ensuring they can go home to recover.
 If you are ever concerned, our friendly dental team is here to help and answer any questions at any point before or after treatment.

 Share this post